asifkd012020/open-itg-aws_runbooks/sagemaker/Runbook.md

 <br>

 **Why?**<br>
-SageMaker is a service that allows AWS hosted applications and services to securely retrieve passwords at runtime, thus preventing unauthorized disclosure preventing the need to store passwords in clear.
-Due to passwords being classified as sensitive, We need to make sure that this traffic is not transmitted or accessible over the Public Internet.
+SageMaker is a service that data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
+As the users may be working with sensitive data, We need to make sure that this traffic is not transmitted or accessible over the Public Internet.
 <br>

 **How?**<br>